-The gap narrowed and the same cliffs became green and orange/brown with their archeological stripes.
+The gap narrowed and the same cliffs became green and orange/brown with their archaeological stripes.
 I spotted the noble totem pole of The Old Man of Hoy (a 449 foot (137m) high seastack of red sandstone).
-Great blocks and crevices, darkly, vertically-bevelled, looked as if a car vandal had repeatedly run a sharp implement along them port to starboard.
+Great blocks and crevices, darkly, vertically-bevelled, looked as if a car vandal had repeatedly run a sharp implement along them, port to starboard.

-Even closer still it actually looked like a salmon steak with pesto dribbled over it.
+Even closer still, it actually looked like a salmon steak with pesto dribbled over.
 There was a frothy beer-head of a dividing line between the land and the brine and it was getting to be very cold, even though I was wearing every article of clothing I had with me.
 Perhaps I should have bought my jacket?
 Yes, later, I knew I should have.
 (See the ‘what I took with me’ link below).